keerthanakuppan15-jpg/INVERSE-OF-A-MATRIX/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
+Step 1:

-###Step 1: Import the NumPy library using import numpy as np to perform matrix operations.
+Start the program and import the NumPy library to perform matrix operations.

+Step 2:

-###Step 2: Define the given square matrix as a 2D array (list of lists).
+Define the given square matrix using a 2-dimensional array (list of lists).

-###Step 3: Use the built-in function np.linalg.inv() to compute the inverse of the given matrix.
+Step 3:

+Check whether the matrix is invertible and compute its inverse using the np.linalg.inv() function.

+Step 4:

-###Step 4: Display the inverse matrix as the output.
+Display the inverse matrix as the output.
 ## Program:
 ```
 #Program to find the inverse of a matrix.